A new wave of retro technology is revolutionizing the market place.

 According to the theconversation.com, the revised Nokia 3310 will be a simple device that can only make phone calls, send SMS messages, and play the cult game of Snake, handing total control over to the user.

 While, The Telegraph writes that the revised Freewrite typewriter is linked up to Wi-Fi, and can access programs like Dropbox and Google docs via a cloud.
-Meanwhile, Polaroid has relaunched their instant camera to incorporate upgraded technology with a retro look and feel.
+Meanwhile, Polaroid has relaunched its instant camera to incorporate upgraded technology with a retro technology look.

-The market is big business, not only are the original generation jumping onboard but so are a new, young and fresh audience looking for autonomy.
+The market is big business, not only is the first generation jumping onboard but so are a new, young, and fresh audience looking for autonomy.

-The Conversation conducted a study of discussions over an eight-year period to determine why people turn to nostalgia tech, using LP-related forum Vinyl Engine as its subject, looking at why vinyl records have made such a comeback.
+The Conversation conducted a study of discussions over eight years to determine why people turn to nostalgia tech, using LP-related forum Vinyl Engine as its subject, looking at why vinyl records have made such a comeback.
 They captured a total of 222,584 messages written by 193,779 members, comprising about 20 million words for their study.

 “They are individuals who like to express a much higher degree of control and interaction than modern technologies would allow them.
 They are technically competent and sophisticated, and willing to spend quite a bit of money to enjoy using and interacting with the technology,” the conversation writes.